2019 Washington Nationals season: August

 Prior to opening a series at Chase Field with the Arizona Diamondbacks, the Nationals added newly acquired relievers Roenis Elías, Daniel Hudson, and Hunter Strickland to the active roster.
 Journeyman relievers Michael Blazek, Javy Guerra, and Tony Sipp were designated for assignment to clear roster space for Elías, Hudson, and Strickland.
 Struggling right-hander Joe Ross turned in his best outing of the season to date on August 2 and was rewarded with his first win of 2019, leading the visitors to a 3–0 shutout win over Arizona and allowing just one hit, an infield single by Diamondbacks starting pitcher Alex Young, despite walking five batters.
 However, after relieving Ross, inducing a flyout, and then striking out Diamondbacks right fielder Adam Jones, Elías was called upon to bat for himself in the seventh inning, with the Nationals carrying a short bench.
 Although manager Dave Martinez claimed later that he told Elías not to swing the bat, Elías hit a groundball to second base and pulled up lame at first base with what was eventually diagnosed as a hamstring strain.
 The next day, the Diamondbacks evened the series, scoring nine runs off Nationals co-ace Stephen Strasburg, the reigning National League Pitcher of the Month.
 With the Nationals trailing by nine runs in the bottom of the eighth inning, Martinez called on outfielder Gerardo Parra to make his major league debut as a relief pitcher.
 Despite hitting 91 mph on the stadium radar gun, Parra was unable to find the strikezone, walking in Diamondbacks reliever Zack Godley before Brian Dozier, normally the Nationals' second baseman, relieved him.
 Dozier allowed all three inherited runners to score and gave up a three-run home run to former Minnesota Twins teammate Eduardo Escobar before retiring the side.
 The Diamondbacks won 18–7 despite Godley allowing a three-run homer by Nationals third baseman Anthony Rendon in the ninth inning.
 Former Diamondback Patrick Corbin fared little better than Strasburg in his first Chase Field appearance in a new uniform, giving up five earned runs and being chased from the game in the sixth inning, although it was reliever Wander Suero who took the loss, allowing a two-out, two-run double to Jones to break the deadlock in the seventh inning.
 The Nationals departed Arizona having lost their third straight series, as well as having lost Elías and infielder Howie Kendrick to hamstring injuries.
-The team added Guerra, a Phoenix resident who had yet to report to the Class-AAA Fresno Grizzlies after being outrighted, back to the roster and also recalled outfielder Andrew Stevenson to take Kendrick's place on the bench.
+The team added Guerra, a Phoenix resident who had yet to report to the Triple-A Fresno Grizzlies after being outrighted, back to the roster and also recalled outfielder Andrew Stevenson to take Kendrick's place on the bench.